BestTimesToVisit.com Logo

 transport

 Use the 'Kerala State Road Transport Corporation' (KSRTC) buses for affordable and reliable travel between cities and towns.
-Download the KSRTC app to check schedules and book tickets in advance, especially during peak season.
-They are far cheaper than taxis and offer a great way to see the countryside.
+Download the app beforehand to check schedules and book tickets, avoiding long queues at the bus stations.
+They're significantly cheaper than taxis, especially for longer journeys.

 money

-Negotiate prices, especially in smaller shops and with auto-rickshaw drivers.
+Negotiate prices, especially in smaller towns and with auto-rickshaw drivers.
 It's common practice, and a little friendly bargaining can save you a significant amount of money over your trip.
-Don't be afraid to walk away if you feel the price is too high.
+Always carry smaller denominations of rupees for easier transactions.

 safety